Applying for SSDI: Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy

 Because there is no listing for Reflex Sympathetic Dystrophy Syndrome, you’ll have to prove that your symptoms prevent you from being able to sustain work in a regular capacity.
 Proving pain can be difficult, even with evidence from a medical doctor.
 If you suffer from RSD / CRPS, it may be a good idea to work with a disability advocate who can help you complete the required paperwork and present your case to increase your chances of being approved for benefits.
 You will have to present all of the tests and examinations you have completed.

 Remember, you don’t need to meet a Blue Book listing to qualify for disability benefits.
-At the end of the day, the Social Security Administration is most concerned with whether or not your medical conditions – all of them – combine to prevent you from being able to sustain work.
+Because, at the end of the day, what the SSA generally cares about most is whether or not your Reflex Sympathetic Dystrophy meets certain requirements, including:

 If you or a loved one have Reflex Sympathetic Dystrophy or Complex Regional Pain Syndrome and are considering a claim for disability benefits, we recommend you read our articles about the process of applying for SSDI and the way the Social Security Administration uses their Sequential Evaluation Process to determine disability.